STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 h) Any other lawful income as approved by the Governing Board of ABP.

-The Financial Committee, headed by the Treasurer, will supervise the finances, the
+The Treasurer, will supervise the finances, bank affairs, the payments and the bookkeeping.

 § 11.
 Liability

-Only the Association’s assets will guarantee debts and liabilities incurred by ABP
+Only the Association’s assets will guarantee debts and liabilities incurred by ABP.

 § 12.
 Amending these Statutes